Ordinary and almost ordinary Prym varieties: Results for low genus when

-\begin{remark} When $g =2$, then each of the 15 unramified degree two connected covers $\pi:Y \to X$ arises via a fiber product construction.
-For a fixed (small) prime $p$, it is thus computationally feasible to find equations for curves represented by points of $\R_2^{(f,f')}$.
-However, if $f+f'$ is small, then trying to prove that $\R_2^{(f,f')}$ is non-empty for all primes $p$ using a computational perspective is not easy; this is explained in more detail in Section \ref{Sexample}. \end{remark}
+\begin{remark} When $g =2$, then each of the 15 connected unramified ${\mathbb Z}/2$-covers $\pi:Y \to X$ arises via a fiber product construction.
+For a fixed (small) prime $p$, it is thus computationally feasible to find equations for curves represented by points of ${\mathcal R}_2^{(f,f')}$.
+However, if $f+f'$ is small, then it is not feasible to prove that ${\mathcal R}_2^{(f,f')}$ is non-empty for all primes $p$ using a computational perspective; this is explained in more detail in Section \ref{Sexample}. \end{remark}